 Cast: Zendaya, John David Washington

-Another stellar movie that came amidst the pandemic.
-A filmmaker and his girlfriend, who is the topic of a film that makes his success, find themselves caught in an argument once they return from the movie premiere.
+Another stellar movie about the best friend that came amidst the pandemic.
+A filmmaker and his girlfriend, who is the topic of a best films that makes his success, find themselves caught in an argument once they return from the movie premiere of world war ii.
 The movie captures how little we know about the people we love and how love can transform over a while.
 The film is written well and has gotten many accolades for its stunning black and white cinematography

 5. 2 Hearts